 What is boondocking or dry camping?

 Boondocking, also known as dry camping or dispersed camping, is an ever-growing way for RV travellers to not only save some money by doing away with paying for nightly stays at campgrounds, but also to experience new destinations with complete privacy.
 While boondocking seems like an ideal way of living for some travellers, it might not work for everyone.
 By camping off-grid, you will lose access to the amenities included in a campground such as electricity and water hookups.
 In this blog post, we will go over some essential things that you need to know before kick-starting your off-grid journey in remote locations.
-By preparing a robust electrical system using Samlex’s dependable series of products, which are designed with RV’ers and their needs in mind, you will be able to stay off-grid for longer periods of time without the need to be tethered to a campsite.
+By preparing a robust electrical system using Samlex Solar + Power Inverter bundles, which are designed with RV’ers and their needs in mind, you will be able to stay off-grid for longer periods of time without the need to be tethered to a campsite.

 Photo: Hayden Dunsel for Florida Guidebook